Did Hasso Plattner and His PhD Students Invent HANA?

 Hasso Plattner’s Obsession with Compression

 I have read much of Hasso’s writing on this topic of compression.
-I can’t determine if he has a serious mental block on this topic and is fixated on data compression or if he believes data compression is a big deal.
-If I had to bet, I would bet that he knows it is not worth focusing on.
-But that he does so because it so happens that column-oriented databases like HANA compress better and that he can trick senior executives into thinking it is an important advantage.
-Throughout HANA’s existence, SAP has been careful to bring the HANA message to the people highest in companies that know the least about databases.
-Hasso cannot debate and win against people that know databases.
+I can’t determine if he has a severe mental block on this topic and is fixated on data compression or if he believes data compression is a big deal.
+If I had to bet, I would bet he knows it is not worth focusing on.
+But he does so because it so happens that column-oriented databases like HANA compress better and that he can trick senior executives into thinking it is a significant advantage.
+Throughout HANA’s existence, SAP has been careful to bring the HANA message to the highest people in companies who know the least about databases.
+Hasso cannot debate and win against people who know databases.

 Furthermore, Hasso has dramatically overstated the compression that HANA is capable of (and subsequently repeated through SAP’s passive surrogate network), as is covered in the article Why John Appleby was So Wrong About his HANA Predictions.

-This overall conversation is strange, and it implies that Hasso is making major changes to the design based on a single Ph.D. candidate’s input.
-And when told about his response, Hasso says that “my new idea — was shattered” seems a bit melodramatic.
+This overall conversation is strange, and it implies that Hasso is making significant changes to the design based on a single Ph.D. candidate’s input.
+When told about his response, Hasso says that “my new idea — was shattered,” which seems a bit melodramatic.

 Is Removing Aggregates a Breakthrough?